 A debug session can be stopped by choosing ""Stop" from the menu, pressing ⌘. or Ctrl+., or right-clicking the debug session's node in the Threads and Callstacks pane and choosing "Stop" or "Detach".
 Running an app again while a debug session is active will also terminate the active debug session for it.

-The Debug Pane will show in yellow when one or more debug sessions are active (unless a Build is also underway, in which case the Jump Bar will show blue to indicate that).and the toolbar of the
+The Jump Bar and the toolbar of the Debug Pane will show in yellow when one or more debug sessions are active (unless a Build is also underway, in which case the Jump Bar will show blue to indicate that).

 In the above screenshot, a single Debug Session for the application named "